tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - 3 Psychology Principles for Web Design.md

 ## 1. Mirroring

-People typically mirror the behaviour of others, eg. if a person shouts at somebody and is angry, the somebody typically shouts back.
+People typically mirror the behaviour of others, eg. if a person shouts at somebody and is angry, the somebody typically shouts back and is angry.
+If a person is smiling and is kind to me, I usually respond the same